Samuel-Lewis/light-logger/README.md

 # HEADER ONLY LOGGER

-Light weight logger to be used anywhere in any project.
+Light weight logger to be used anywhere in any C++ project.
-Version 0.1?

 ## SETUP